Common Name: turtlehead

 Tolerate: Erosion, Clay Soil, Wet Soil

 Best grown in organically rich, humusy, moist to wet soils in full sun to part shade.
 Preference is for dappled sun and consistently moist soil conditions.
 Appreciates a composted leaf mulch, particularly in full sun areas.
-Consider pinching back the stem ends in spring to reduce mature plant height, especially if growing plants in strongly shaded areas where they are more likely to need me support.
+Consider pinching back the stem ends in spring to reduce mature plant height, especially if growing plants in strongly shaded areas where they are more likely to need some support.
 In optimum environments, however, staking is usually not required.
 Although native to swampy areas, this plant generally succeeds in any rich soil in both sunny and shady conditions with some tolerance for brief periods of dry soil.
 Will self-seed in moist soils.
 Propagate by division, cuttings or seed.

 No serious insect or disease problems.
 Some susceptibility to mildew, particularly if soils are kept on the dry side and/or air circulation is poor.
 If grown in too much shade, plants may need some support.

 Shade or woodland gardens.
 Bog gardens.
 Pond or water garden peripheries.
 Borders as long as the soil moisture requirements can be met.